Connect with us

 During the week of the convention, video of a call between independent presidential candidate Robert F. Kennedy Jr. and Trump appeared online.
 In the video, Trump is heard sharing disproven claims about childhood vaccines, saying falsely that the shots can cause a baby to “change radically” and dismissing their health benefits.

 As a candidate, Kennedy has repeatedly made false claims about the safety and efficacy of vaccines.
 Trump has long entertained vaccine skeptics.
 (Before Trump took the oath of office in 2017, Kennedy told reporters Trump had invited him to chair a presidential commission on vaccines, though the commission never materialized.)
-But as president, Trump ordered the creation of the “Operation Warp Speed” program in 2020 that helped drive of covid-19 vaccines.
+But as president, Trump ordered the creation of the “Operation Warp Speed” program in 2020 that helped drive development of covid-19 vaccines.

 Since the start of the pandemic, however, vaccine skepticism has blossomed in the Republican Party.
 Just 36% of Republicans say they’re confident covid vaccines are safe, and 44% of Republicans and Republican-leaning independents say parents should be able to decide not to vaccinate their children against measles, mumps, and rubella “even if that may create health risks for other children and adults,” according to KFF polling.